Relative $K$-theory via 0-cycles in finite characteristic: Milnor vs Quillen relative -theories

 \section{Milnor vs Quillen relative $K$-theories}

-In this section, we prove some relations between the relative Milnor and Quillen $K$-groups for regular semi-local rings using the de Rham-Witt complex.
-The first result is an application of \thmref{thm:Milnor-final}.
+In this section, we shall use \thmref{thm:Milnor-final} to prove some relations between the relative Milnor and Quillen $K$-groups for regular semi-local rings (see \propref{prop:M-Q-pro}).
+As an immediate consequence, we shall prove our main results sans \thmref{thm:Main-0}(4).

-Recall that a ring $R$ containing a field of characteristic $p > 0$ is called $F$-finite, if it is a finitely generated algebra (equivalently, a finitely generated module) over $R^p$.
-One knows that $R$ is $F$-finite if it is essentially of finite type over a perfect field.
-This is also true for the Henselization or completion of $R$ along any ideal.
-In particular, any field which is a finitely generated over a perfect field is $F$-finite.
-We say that a scheme is locally $F$-finite if all its local rings are so.
-For a scheme $X$, let ${\sK}_{n, m, X}$ be the Zariski sheaf on $X$ whose stalk at a point $x \in X$ is the Quillen $K$-group ${K}_n({\sO_{X,x}[t]}/{(t^{m+1})})$.
-A consequence of \thmref{thm:Milnor-final} is the following.

-\begin{cor} $($\cite[Corollary~6.3]{Morrow}$)$ Let $X$ be a regular scheme over a field of characteristic $p > 2$.
-Assume that $X$ is locally $F$-finite.
-Then for any $n \ge 0$ and $r \ge 1$, the canonical map of sheaves of abelian groups

-is an isomorphism. \end{cor} \begin{proof} This was proven by Morrow assuming \thmref{thm:Milnor-final} (see the proofs of \cite[Theorem~6.1, Corollary~6.3]{Morrow}).
-Morrow states this corollary in the case when $X$ is the spectrum of a local ring.
-However, as he explains in \cite[Remark~5.8]{Morrow}, the result holds at the level of sheaves too and the proof is obtained by repeating the proof of the local ring case in verbatim and observing that the bounds in the pro-systems are controlled while going from one point to another point of the underlying scheme.